Extremal problems on the Hamiltonicity of claw-free graphs: Spectral inequalities

-\author{Binlong Li$^a$, Bo Ning$^b$ and Xing Peng$^b$\ The Perron-Frobenius theorem implies that all entries in $x$ are positive, so we can cancel $x_w$ from both sides of the equation above.
-Simplify the resulted equation.
+The Perron-Frobenius theorem implies that all entries of $x$ are positive.
+So we can cancel $x_w$ from both sides of the above equation.
+Simplify the resulting equation.
 We get the characteristic equation

-For $EP_n'$, using the same idea, we get a new system of linear equations
+For $EB_n'$, using the same idea, we get a new system of linear equations:

 From \eqref{eq21}, \eqref{eq22}, and \eqref{eq23}, we get